bresilla/roscon2025_workshop/exercises/ex-4.md

      `just router`
    - Run the simulation using wall time:
      `just rox_simu use_wall_time:=True`
-4. On the controller container on http://localhost:7081/:
+4. On the control container on http://localhost:7081/:
    - Run the camera latency measure, configured as a client connecting to the robot's router and with shared memory enabled:
      `ZENOH_CONFIG_OVERRIDE='mode="client";connect/endpoints=["tcp/172.2.0.2:7447"];transport/shared_memory/enabled=true' just cam_latency`